ceramicnetwork/.github/OVERVIEW.md

 > For more information, jump directly to [use cases](#use-cases) or view [examples](#examples).

-Ceramic's global ecosystem of interoperable identities, data, and services allows developers to build more modular applications.
-As a result, Ceramic is the trusted foundation for a more connected internet that is transparent, composable, and collaborative.
+Ceramic's global ecosystem of interoperable identities, data, and services allows developers to build more composable applications and as a result, Ceramic is the trusted foundation upon which a more connected, transparent, and user-centric internet is built.

 ### Background